-Red raspberry leaves are high in many nutrients and may offer health benefits for pregnant and non-pregnant women alike.
+Red raspberry leaves are high in many nutrients and may offer several health benefits.

 While more research is needed on the cancer-fighting potential of red raspberry leaves, current results are promising.

-Red raspberry leaf tea is especially popular due to its possible benefits for pregnant women.
-However, it seems to help women in general.
+Red raspberry leaf tea is especially popular due to its possible benefits for pregnant people.
+However, it also seems to help people who menstruate as well.

 While more research is needed and there is currently no specific recommendation on the quantity to drink, sipping on some red raspberry leaf tea may relieve some of the discomforts of your menstrual cycle.

 Herbal teas have been used by midwives throughout history to help with some of the negative symptoms associated with pregnancy and labor.

-While red raspberry leaf tea is typically recommended for the second and third trimesters of pregnancy, some women use the herbal remedy to help with nausea and vomiting in the first trimester as well (5).
+While red raspberry leaf tea is typically used to facilitate labor and birth during pregnancy, some people use the herbal remedy to help with nausea and vomiting during early pregnancy as well (

-Although more research is needed, some claim that raspberry leaf tea has also been used to strengthen the uterus, improve labor outcome and prevent excessive bleeding after childbirth.
+Although more research is needed, some claim that raspberry leaf tea can help strengthen the uterus, improve labor outcome, and prevent excessive bleeding after childbirth.

-Many women claim that red raspberry leaf tea helps shorten labor.
+Many people claim that red raspberry leaf tea helps shorten labor.

-A study of 108 women showed that those who drank red raspberry leaf tea in the last stage of pregnancy had a shorter first stage of labor.
+Another older observational study showed that those who drank red raspberry leaf tea in the last stage of pregnancy had a shorter first stage of labor.
 However, more high quality research is needed, as the difference was not significant (

 There is some evidence to show that drinking red raspberry leaf tea may allow for a labor with fewer complications.

-One study found that women who drank red raspberry leaf tea later in pregnancy had reduced use of forceps and other interventions, as well as a reduction in the likelihood of pre- and post-term labor.
+One older study found that people who drank red raspberry leaf tea later in pregnancy had reduced use of forceps and other interventions, as well as a reduction in the likelihood of pre- and post-term labor.
 However, keep in mind that these results were not statistically significant (

-Similarly, another study showed an 11% decreased use of forceps during birth for women who consumed red raspberry leaf tea in the last eight weeks of pregnancy, though this was also not significant (
+Similarly, other older research has found an 11% decreased use of forceps during birth for people who consumed red raspberry leaf tea in the last 8 weeks of pregnancy, though this was also not significant (

-Summary Red raspberry leaf tea may help strengthen your uterine walls, decrease labor time and reduce the use of birthing interventions.
+Some research suggests that red raspberry leaf tea could help decrease labor time and reduce the use of birthing interventions.
 However, more high quality studies are needed.